-Seeding rate of fiber flax in the Willamette Valley of Oregon is between 100 - 150 lb/acre, depending on seed size and germination rate.
-We have recently had success seeding at 120 lbs/acre.
+Seeding rate of fiber flax in the Willamette Valley of Oregon is between 100 - 150 lbs/acre, depending on seed size and germination rate.

 The optimum stand densities for fiber flax are 175 to 200 plants per square foot.